Early days in Hillcrest, Hamilton

 Bretton Orchard:

 Bretton Orchard was established on Hillcrest's southern slopes along the Cambridge Road which adjoined the Hamilton Borough Boundary.
 The original homestead was built in 1869.
-According to Waikato Times adverts the orchard grew a variety of apples including Jonothan, Pearmain, Delicious and Winesaps.
-The orchard was subdivided into sections of 2.5 to 14 acres in size in 1919 (see Papers Past: Waikato Times).
-Bretton Orchard's "house, implements and sundries" were offered for sale by Mr W.F.
+According to Waikato Times adverts the orchard grew a variety of apples including Jonathan, Pearmain, Delicious and Winesaps.
+The orchard was advertised for sale in 1919 - it had been subdivided into sections of 2.5 to 14 acres in size and there were c3000 fruit trees. (see Papers Past: Waikato Times).
+Bretton Orchard's "7-roomed house, implements and sundries" were offered for sale by Mr W.F.
 Sinclair in 1922 (see Papers Past; Waikato Times).
 Bretton Terrace was named in 1950 after Bretton Orchard by then owners J.P.
 Flynn and R.A.
 Forster who also named Flynn Road in 1940.

 9. HILLCREST ROAD WAS NAMED IN 1904